 We found 5 female pelvic medicine specialists who accept Medicare near Raleigh, NC.

 Dr. Amie Kawasaki's medical specialty is urogynecology.
-She honors several insurance carriers, including United Healthcare HSA, United Healthcare HMO, and United Healthcare Bronze.
 She is a graduate of the University of Miami, Miller School of Medicine.
-For her professional training, Dr. Kawasaki completed a residency program at a hospital affiliated with Emory University.
-She has received the following distinction: Chief Administrative Resident, Emory University.
-Dr. Kawasaki is conversant in Spanish.
-Her professional affiliations include Duke Raleigh Hospital and Duke University Hospital.
+For her residency, Dr. Kawasaki trained at a hospital affiliated with Emory University.
+United Healthcare HSA, United Healthcare HMO, and United Healthcare Bronze are among the insurance carriers that Dr. Kawasaki takes.
+Dr. Kawasaki has received the distinction of Chief Administrative Resident, Emory University.
+She is conversant in Spanish.
+Her hospital/clinic affiliations include Duke Raleigh Hospital and Duke University Hospital.

 Conditions / Treatments

 Medicare Patient Conditions